Mass and Hymn for Saint Apollinaris

 The blind boy of Irenaeus,

-Who spreads out light to the father’s heart,
+Who spreads light to the father’s heart,

 And to the son’s face.